 Hello, thank you for visiting A Life in Pieces.
 My name is Lana Buoy and I am the creator and presenter of A Life in Pieces (ALIP).
 My vision of realizing respect and happiness in all types of relationships came to fruition with the implementation of ALIP in 2004, and continues today with workshops held locally around Edmonton, throughout Alberta and internationally.
-I have enjoyed attendees from across Western Canada, from many professions including teachers, EA’s, administrators, education students, childcare workers, social workers, foster parents/treatment home facilitators, parents/guardians, early learning facilitators and peace activists.
+I have enjoyed passionate, engaged attendees from various professions including teachers, EA’s, administrators, education students, childcare workers, social workers, foster parents/treatment home facilitators, parents/guardians, early learning facilitators and peace activists.
 Success for these diverse groups of participants begins with a fresh and unique feeling of calm as the realization of progress and opportunity grows with my revolutionary vision for change, a vision that was honored November 2014 as I became the Recipient of the 2014 YMCA Peace Medallion.
-I disengage from programs and ideas we have used for decades, those attempting to eliminate unhappiness, bullying, addictions, domestic violence and much more.
-An accepted belief of many today is that we continue to repeat processes we have engaged in the past and continue to get the same outcomes, or worse – increased bullying, violence, family discord, depression and suicide in children and youth.
-This is a strong indication that things are not improving and change is not happening.
+I disengage from programs and ideas we have used literally for centuries, namely those “training” children and youth to BE moral and humane, thereby eliminating what is deemed destructive to our world health and peace – disrespect, selfishness and greed.
+In our misconceived notion that children/youth are destroying the “next generation”, we judge and label who we outwardly “see” them as, instead of get to know them.
+This IS destructive and is repeatedly the foundation of multiple programs that fail to result in positive change, or worse, become the very reason for increased bullying, violence, family discord, depression and even suicide, tragically not only for adults but also in children and youth.
+The epidemic of mental health problems is a strong indication that things are not improving and change is not happening.
 I want genuine change!
 I have experienced genuine change, both professionally and personally, as have numerous attendees.
 I want you to look at the hard work you put into developing relationships and decide if you are living the relationships you desire.
 Journey through this encouraging, empowering process, connect with your spirit and reward yourself with harmony and calm – you deserve it!

 My journey to peace and awareness began with a passion for individuals (most notably children and youth) living vulnerable, risky lives.
 This led to the completion of my degree in Adaptive Physical Education, a program with emphasis on children/youth with behavioral, emotional and/or physical challenges.
 I now have over twenty years experience as an educator, facilitated healing and change in treatment homes for at-risk children and youth and volunteered at youth shelters.
 I have happily connected beautiful at-risk children to ALIP, a great addition to their lives as it builds inner strength and also an understanding of their true character, their true spirit, all the while admitting to and exploring their life stressors through their blackhole puzzle.
 I have personally implemented and joyfully experienced the successes of ALIP in my classroom, and the treatment homes I was employed at, thriving with bright children, all of whom met optimum educational and emotional success.
 Supportive and progressive relationships were realized between staff and parents/guardians as well, with parents insisting that the use of ALIP not only generated increased learning, more positive behavior at school and home, but a renewed level of hope and faith in their children that they ARE GOOD!
 Attendance at my sessions has led to me introducing and completing the process of ALIP in child-centered institutions, group/treatment home facilities, marriages and a family dealing with terminal cancer.
 ALIP leaves hope for emotional (healing), social and intellectual growth.
 Many ALIP puzzles (the tool to success) have been constructed to improve social and intellectual growth, help individuals heal from abuse, improve communication in marriages, accept and heal through terminal disease, and also help people maintain the happiness that already exists their lives.